ngrewe/digitalocean_flocker_plugin/README.md

 A Flocker Dataset Backend for DigitalOcean Block Storage
 ========================================================

+**Notice** Flocker has been abandoned, making this plugin essentially useless.

 This plugin allows you to use flocker to manage DigitalOcean block storage volumes.
 Enable by letting `python setup.py install` install into a location searchable by flocker and put the following into your `agent.yml` file: